Airtel Africa Advances Share Buy-Back Program - TipRanks.com

 Airtel Africa Plc (GB:AAF) has released an update.

-Airtel Africa Plc has announced the purchase and subsequent cancellation of 466,343 of its ordinary shares at prices ranging from 117.30p to 119.70p, as part of its ongoing share buy-back programme initiated on March 1, 2024.
-The total number of shares bought back since the start of the program has reached 24,901,522, with a volume weighted average price of 108.93p per share.
-This move is part of the company’s strategy to enhance shareholder value.
+Airtel Africa PLC has reported the purchase of 501,732 of its own shares on the London Stock Exchange, as part of an ongoing share buy-back program which was initially announced on March 1, 2024.
+The buy-back on July 9, 2024, involved shares bought at prices between 116.50p and 119.80p, leading to a cancellation of the purchased shares.
+To date, the company has acquired a total of 25,403,254 shares at an average price of 109.11p per share since the program began.

 For further insights into GB:AAF stock, check out TipRanksâ€™ Stock Analysis page.